 It might be useful to explain the practical side of lustre firing for those interested in exploring the technique.
 The already glazed and fired pottery is painted with a clay paste pigment (containing silver or copper metallic salts) and subjected to the right temperature, degree of reduction and duration of firing in this third and most critical firing (the lustre firing).
-Between 550 to 650 degrees C the glaze softens and has become receptive to the formation of lustre.
-A dull red glow is now visible in the kiln and well before the discovery of heat measuring equipment, the temperature was determined by eye and firing experience.
-The ions in the glaze and pigment are now excited and energised by the firing temperature.
-The kilns atmosphere is reduced, the ions in the glaze and the lustre pigment begin to exchange and migrate into the glaze structure and reform themselves as metal.
+Somewhere between 550 to 650 degrees C the glaze begins to soften and becomes receptive to the formation of lustre.
+At these temperatures, a dull red glow becomes visible in the kiln and well before the discovery of heat measuring equipment, a kilns temperature was determined by eye and firing experience.
+The ions in the glaze and pigment are becoming excited and energised by the rising firing temperature.
+As the kilns atmosphere is reduced, the ions in the glaze and the lustre pigment begin to exchange and the metallic ions migrate into the glaze structure and reform themselves as metal.
 This all happens at the nano scale.
 The ceramic term "reduction" means that oxygen entering the kiln is cut back (reduced) and is a simple thing to do by closing down the chimney damper.
 The reduction cycles will vary according to the kiln used for the firing and its size.
 In a traditional updraft wood kiln in use both by the Islamic world and later during the Renaissance in Italy, a small number of reduction cycles were used (as little as perhaps 2 or 3) whilst in a modern day downdraft wood kiln it maybe upwards of 9 or so reduction cycles.
 The formation of a red lustre (based on copper salts) favours slightly higher temperatures and a longer reduction cycle.

 Visible in the illustration from the Piccolpasso manuscript is the sand timer as the kiln firer regulates the cycles and the duration of the firing.

 The only true governing factor in determine the correct number of firing cycles is that the firing should end as soon as the lustre colour sought has formed, determined by examining draw trials that are removed from inside the kiln after each reduction cycle.The total duration of these reduction cycles is rarely longer than an hour or so as the lustre pigment is slowly being volatilised away.
-Too low a temperature (the glaze has not softened sufficiently) and the clay pigment is easily brushed away to show that no lustre has formed underneath the pigment crust; too high a temperature, or too strong a reduction cycle or a reduction cycle that is too long in duration and the work is ruined as the clay pigment carrier fuses into the glaze and cannot be removed or the pigment has over-fired and darkened to a dark matt stain.
+Too low a temperature (the glaze has not softened sufficiently) and the clay pigment is easily brushed away to show that no lustre has formed underneath the pigment crust; too high a temperature, or too strong a reduction cycle or that a reduction cycle has been too long in duration and the work is ruined as the clay pigment carrier fuses into the glaze and cannot be removed and the pigment has over-fired and darkened to a dark matt stain.

 There is a small window of opportunity when the glaze and pigment (after heating to the right temperature) become receptive and a film of lustre is able to be deposited into the glaze.

-This type of lustre differs from resinate lustre (an 18th century invention and nowadays the most common form of lustre used on ceramics) where the film of metal is deposited onto the glaze and so is easily abraded by wear.
+This type of lustre differs from resinate lustre (an 18th century invention and nowadays the most common form of lustre used on ceramics) where the film of metal is deposited onto the glaze and as such is easily abraded by wear.

 Analysis by electron microscope reveal that lustre forms at a nano level with the transference of ions from the metal oxide pigment into the receptive glaze.
-The metal oxide on this nano scale is laid down in layers with each reduction cycle, and as light passes through these layers, interference and the refraction of light occurs as it is reflected back through these layers producing the iridescence colours we see in a rainbow.
+The metal oxide on this nano scale is laid down in layers with each reduction cycle, and as light passes through these layers, interference and the refraction of light occurs, being reflected back through these layers and so producing those iridescence colours we can see in a rainbow.
 And just as with a rainbow, the colours appear to change as the viewing angle is changed.